Course information

 Bonnevoie Cultural Centre 2, rue des Ardennes L-1133 Luxembourg

-Centre culturel Gare 29, rue de Strasbourg L-1351 Luxembourg
+Gare Cultural Centre 29, rue de Strasbourg L-1351 Luxembourg

-A full list of secondary schools, organisations and municipalities that offer Luxembourgish courses is available on the website of the Ministry of Education, Children and Youth.
+A full list of high schools, non-profit organisations and municipalities that offer Luxembourgish courses can be found on the website of the Ministry of Education, Children and Youth.

 Contact

-For more information, please contact the Service Intégration et besoins spécifiques (Integration and Special Needs Department)
+For more information, please contact the City of Luxembourg's Service Intégration et besoins spécifiques (Integration and Special Needs Department)

 You might also be interested in